saalim-khan/Learning_Linux/README.md

 Labs: Use trial versions to practice.<br>

 # 5.Linux Rescue/single user issues - 2/5
-5. Linux Rescue/Single User Issues
+5. Linux Rescue/Single User Issues<br>
-Accessing the system in rescue or single-user mode to troubleshoot boot issues or reset root passwords.
+Accessing the system in rescue or single-user mode to troubleshoot boot issues or reset root passwords.<br>

 Linux Rescue/Single User Issues (2/5)
 What to Learn: Boot in rescue mode, recover from GRUB issues.